-- Participated in a March 2012 Campaign in Daneborg, NE Greenland, led by Soeren Rysgaard to examine carbon fluxes through winter sea ice.
+- Participants in a March 2012 Campaign in Daneborg, NE Greenland, led by Soeren Rysgaard to examine carbon fluxes through winter sea ice.
 See the video of this effort.

 - Read blogs on exopolymers in sea ice at DeepBlueHome and MotherJones.

 - Read a recent interview with Jody at Action Bioscience.org.

-- Chief Scientist for Leg 5B of the overwintering icebreaker expedition in the Arctic for CFL, the Circumpolar Flaw Lead Systems Study, Canada’s flagship International Polar Year (IPY) 2007-2009 project (Listen to the CBC radio broadcast from CFL)
+- Jody served as Chief Scientist for Leg 5B of the overwintering icebreaker expedition in the Arctic for CFL, the Circumpolar Flaw Lead Systems Study, Canada’s flagship International Polar Year (IPY) 2007-2009 project (Listen to the CBC radio broadcast from CFL)

 - Participants in the ArcticNet 2006 expedition through the Northwest Passage.
 See the Washington Post article.
 A short video also summarizes the 2006 effort.

 - Jody received an honorary doctorate from Université Laval, Quebec City, June 2006.

 - Jody was an instructor for the 2005 IARC International Summer School on Climate Change in the Arctic Ocean via NABOS